microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgInformationProtectionThreatAssessmentRequest.md

 A collection of threat assessment results.
 Read-only.
 By default, a GET /threatAssessmentRequests/{id} does not return this property unless you apply $expand on it.
-To construct, see NOTES section for RESULTS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for RESULTS properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphThreatAssessmentResult[]